 To get support for Specific Learning Difficulty at University, you must have a current full diagnostic assessment report.
 You must be 16 or older at the time of the assessment.
 The assessor must be appropriately qualified.

-If you suspect you might have dyslexia, book a free computer screening appointment at Holloway Road Learning Centre.
+If you suspect you might have dyslexia, book a free computer screening appointment with us.
 You do not have to meet with a DDS Adviser first.
 Call or email DDS directly.

 A DDS team member will explain your screening test results.
 If appropriate, we will recommend you have a full dyslexia assessment.
 You may be eligible for funding towards to the cost of a full assessment.